ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 To account for these interdependencies, please follow the below steps:

 #.
 Randomly select tracked mothers or guardians to enroll based on the coverage rate by race/ethnicity
 #.
-Enroll ALL infants of these tracked mothers or guardians (as infants are defined as less than 1 year old, it should be rare but possible to have multiple infants for the same tracked mother or guardian)
+Enroll ALL infants of these tracked mothers or guardians **who live in the same household as their tracked mother/guardian** (as infants are defined as less than 1 year old, it should be rare but possible to have multiple infants for the same tracked mother or guardian)
 #.
 Calculate the current coverage rate for infants (will be slightly higher than the coverage rate for tracked mothers/guardians)
 #.
 Enroll more infants randomly, among those eligible but not already enrolled, until the overall infant coverage is met